 Major news events can happen overnight, causing oil prices to swing unpredictably and widely.
 The same thing can happen throughout the day, since crude futures trade around the clock.
 Whether it's an economic report or tensions in the Middle East, a tight supply situation can exacerbate price movement.
 Supply and demand dictate how prices move, but the market moves on emotion as well, especially with retail investors who day trade.
 If tensions escalate in the Middle East, there's no telling what the extent of possible supply disruptions could be, and traders often react swiftly on the news, adjusting their strategies following price fluctuations.

 One recent event that caused the price of crude oil to skyrocket was Russia's invasion of Ukraine.
 In February 2022, crude oil began trading above $100 per barrel, its highest price since 2014.

 Price Movements for Crude Oil

-For the most part, crude oil tends to be a trending market.
-There is usually a major bias to the upside or downside.
-Trading from the trending side will certainly help improve your odds of success.
-Crude oil also tends to get stuck in prolonged ranges after a sizable move.
-If you can identify these ranges, there are plenty of opportunities to buy at the low end and sell at the high end.
+For the most part, crude oil tends to be a trending market, primarily driven by psychological movement, and there's usually a major bias to the upside or downside.
+Trading from the trending side will help improve your odds of success, though.
+Crude oil also tends to get stuck in prolonged ranges after a sizable move, and a person who can identify these ranges has plenty of opportunities to buy at the low end and sell at the high end.